Bruce Willis shuts down reporter during press junket

 But imagine if you’re the actor on the other end of that prostitution circlejerk.
 Sure, you’re benefitting greatly from a media event that’s gonna yield ticket sales and line your pockets, but, eventually, it’s going to become difficult hiding your disdain.

-The latest case of the press junket douchechills happened this week in London, when Magic 105.4 entertainment reporter Jamie Edwards spruced up his game show host mug before talking to actors Bruce Willis and Mary-Louise Parker about their performances in “Red 2.”
+Case in point: This week in London, when Magic 105.4 entertainment reporter Jamie Edwards spruced up his game show host mug before talking to actors Bruce Willis and Mary-Louise Parker about their performances in “Red 2.”
 While Parker decided to just roll with it (assuming this was possibly their 16th interview of the day), our accomplished action hero Willis couldn’t hold back his contempt.
 Whatever vapid vibes Edwards was sending, Willis picked up on immediately.
 And he wasn’t having it.
 And, you know, neither am I: If you’re going to sit across from Bruce Willis, goddammit, don’t expect him to bust out with the zippity-doo-dah sound bites for your radio station.
 Earn it.
 Ask him a question that’s worth his time.
 Or anyone’s.

 Two minutes into the “interview”: